talas/Zombie-Lord/README.md

 To build, run ant in the desktop folder:

   $ cd ZombieLord-desktop
-  $ javac src/com/talas777/ZombieLord/Main.java -sourcepath src:../ZombieLord/src -d bin -classpath libs/*:../ZombieLord/libs/*
-  $ ant
+  $ ./compile.sh

 then run the program like:

-  $ java -jar zombie-lord.jar
+  $ java -jar ZombieLord.jar

 Controls
 --------

 Move around using the arrow keys.
-Enter confirms and backspace cancels.
+Enter confirms and iteracts.
+Backspace cancels or takes you back to the previous menu.
 So, when you get stuck in a menu with no valid options, press backspace.